The German Pirates!

 That's nonsense all Saab cars have the same clutch.
 Be aware they are

 all the time trying to give us the most expensive solution.
-It's all
+It's all a

-and us.
+us.
 Have you asked for a Saab-garage specially?

-No, I haven't.
+- No, I haven't.

 discussion was the last thing I needed after a long drive.
 But ADAC

-insisted that the firm Saab Zentrum in Kiel was the closest garage
+insisted that the firm Saab Zentrum in Kiel was the closest garage for

-car was picked up at the hotel while we ordered a room for the night.
+picked up at the hotel while we ordered a room for the night.

 Next morning I wake up to a phone from Saab Zentrum

 in Kiel telling me the bill will pas 2000 Euro.
 And to crown it all -